infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

     * Trace and locate member/s of the extended family where biological parent/s are untraceable
     * Confirming the willingness of the parent/s and/or member/s of the extended family
     * As discussed in a paper that outlines alternatives to institutional care[^4],  Assessments should place priority on cases where preservation or reunification is likely to happen rapidly, putting more resources in these cases (Kelley, 2000).
-* it is always valuable to properly assess the best interests of the child, BID tools can be useful in the assessment process.
+* It is always valuable to properly assess the best interests of the child, BID tools can be useful in the assessment process.
 * Details of good practice in the assessment of the child
 * Ensure the well-being of each child is quickly assessed by trained staff.
 * Build trust between the child and a case worker.